Skip to content

 • For users working with the US Wallarm Cloud, access https://us1.api.wallarm.com.
 For those using the EU Wallarm Cloud, access https://api.wallarm.com.

-• The IP addresses below for downloading updates to attack detection rules and API specifications, as well as retrieving precise IPs for your allowlisted, denylisted, or graylisted countries, regions, or data centers.
+• IP addresses and their corresponding hostnames (if any) listed below.
+This is needed for downloading updates to attack detection rules and API specifications, as well as retrieving precise IPs for your allowlisted, denylisted, or graylisted countries, regions, or data centers.

 34.102.90.100